JetBrains/teamcity-documentation/topics/triggering-a-custom-build.md

 * this particular build will be run as a [personal](personal-build.md) one
 * this particular build will be put at the top of the [build queue](build-queue.md)
 * all files in the [build checkout directory](build-checkout-directory.md) will be cleaned before this build.
    * __Since TeamCity 2017.1__, if snapshot dependencies are configured, this option can be applied to snapshot dependencies.
 In this case, all the builds of the build chain will be forced to use clean checkout.
-The option also enables rebuilding all dependencies (unless custom dependencies are provided via this dialog or the schedule trigger promotes a build).

 ### Dependencies

 _This tab is available only for builds that have dependencies on other builds_.
 You can enforce rebuilding of all dependencies and select a particular build whose artifacts will be taken.
 By default, the last 20 builds are displayed.
-To increase the number of builds displayed in the drop\-down to 50, use the `teamcity.runCustomBuild.buildsLimit=50` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
+To increase the number of builds displayed in the drop-down menu to 50, use the `teamcity.runCustomBuild.buildsLimit=50` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

+Note that if you re-run a dependent build, TeamCity will try to rebuild all dependency builds, including failed ones, by default.

 ### Changes